johnwcowan/r7rs-work/Srfi122Guide.md

-It is an error if *interval-mapping* is not affine and one-to-one, which means that it is possible to precompute the possible results of the transformation when the new array is created.
+It is an error if *interval-mapping* is not affine and one-to-one, which means that it is possible to precompute the possible results of the transformation when the new array is created; after that, *interval-mapping* is not invoked.

 For example, the interval mapping specified by `(lambda (i) (values i i))` will transform a square matrix into a 1-dimensional array accessing the diagonal